asancpt/BE-validation/validation.md

 in the means of the log-transformed data should be calculated using appropriate methods to the study design.
 The antilogs (exponents) of the confidence limits obtained constitute the 90% confidence interval for the ratio of the geometric means between the T and R products.
-(Center for Drug Evaluation and Research (CDER), Food and Drug Administration, U.S. Department of Health and Human Services 2001; Chow and Liu 2008;
-Hauschke, Steinijans, and Pigeot 2007) To establish bioequivalence, the calculated confidence interval should fall within a bioequivalence limit, usually 80-125% for the ratio of the product averages.
+(CDER, FDA 2001; Chow and Liu 2008; Hauschke, Steinijans, and Pigeot 2007) To establish bioequivalence, the calculated confidence interval should fall within a bioequivalence limit, usually 80-125% for the ratio of the product averages.
 For nonreplicated crossover designs, general linear model procedures available in PROC GLM in SAS are preferred, although linear mixed-effects model procedures can also be indicated for analysis.
-(Center for Drug Evaluation and Research (CDER), Food and Drug Administration, U.S. Department of Health and Human Services 2001)
+(CDER, FDA 2001)

 `BE` R package (Bae 2018) can analyze bioequivalence study data with industrial strength.
 The current version of `BE` performs bioequivalency